|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 How can something so simple and so easy be so good?
-Nevertheless, these wonderful fried chickpeas, that aren’t so much fried as sautéed, are one of my favorite snacks.
+Nevertheless, these wonderful fried chickpeas, that aren’t so much fried as sautéed, are one of our favorite snacks.
 They take 10 minutes to make and about 30 minutes to eat with a glass or two of wine or a cocktail.

 Drain, rinse, and then dry chickpeas in a towel.